aiman-al-masoud/noadpad/README.md

 # noadpadlight

-There are generally 3 kinds of Android notepad apps:
+Android notepad apps fall into 3 general categories:

 * the paid and awesome
 * the free and awesome, but with ads to spoil the day